-The commercial construction industry has been hit hard during this current financial crisis, and as funding or demand has dried up for many projects, construction has measurably slowed.
-Many commercial construction projects, including several proposed hotel/casinos, mixed-use urban developments, and housing subdivisions planned over the next several years have been halted or are currently on hold.
+The commercial construction industry has been hit particularly hard during the current financial recession, and as funding or demand has dried up for many projects, construction has measurably slowed.
+Many commercial construction projects, including several proposed hotel/casinos, mixed-use urban developments, and housing subdivisions originally planned over the next several years have been halted or are currently on hold.
 In 2006, several older hotel/casinos, including landmarks such as the Stardust on the Strip, and the Lady Luck located downtown, were demolished to make way for the construction of newer, bigger projects.
-However, in August 2008, Boyd Gaming stopped construction on its Echelon project, which was to be built on the site of the recently demolished Stardust property.
-The Echelon project is currently considered to be on indefinite hold.
-Due to difficult financial conditions, construction has slowed or stopped on several other Strip properties, including the Fontainebleau Las Vegas and a luxury condominium development at the Venetian.
+Due to difficult financial conditions, construction has slowed or stopped on several other Strip properties, including the Fontainebleau Las Vegas, the Echelon planned for the old Stardust location, and a luxury condominium development at the Venetian.